Terry Norris vs. Donald Curry: Taylor vs. Garcia

-Main Event
+Main event

-Though Curry entered the fight as a sizable underdog who's best days appeared behind him, the fight was competitive through the first seven rounds as both fighters landed heavy shots against one another.
+Though Curry entered the fight as a sizable underdog whose best days appeared behind him, the fight was competitive through the first seven rounds as both fighters landed heavy shots against one another.
 Curry found success fighting Norris at long range, using his jab and blocking Norris' punches, though Norris often attacked Curry's body and landed often when he was able to get inside, however, Curry held his own and was able to hurt Norris with a big left hook in the sixth that Norris admitted stunned him but he was able to shake it off.
 The fight came to a head in the seventh round, Norris and Curry traded blows early on with Norris knocking out Curry's mouthpiece which resulted in a brief timeout that allowed Curry time to recover.
 After the round resumed, Curry fought well, hurting Norris again with a right hand that forced Norris to clinch Curry.
 However, Norris came on strong in the final 30 seconds and scored a questionable knockdown when he appeared to push Curry which resulted in Curry slipping to the canvas, though referee Chuck Hassett did not see the infraction and ruled it a knockdown, giving Curry a standing-eight count just as the round ended.
 Norris and Curry continued to trade heavy blows in the eighth when with around 30 seconds remaining, Norris countered a Curry left with an overhand right that landed flush and hurt Curry.
 A clearly dazed Curry attempted to clinch Norris but failed to do so as Norris continued to strike Curry, ultimately sending him down to his knees with consecutive right hands.
 Curry remained seated on the canvas as Hassett counted to 10, giving Norris the knockout victory with six seconds left in the round.